 Essential Road Trip Items

-From the US and Australia to Namibia, we have had our fair share of road trips.
-Along the way we have come up with this tried and tested road trip packing list.
+From US and Canada to Australia and Namibia, we have been on our fair share of road trips.
+Along the way, we have come up with this tried and tested road trip packing list.
 These long road trip essentials have kept us happy, healthy and entertained along the way.